What is Malware Scanning?

 What is Anti Malware?

-To stop the malware attacks, the anti-malware program is produced.
+To stop the malware attacks, an anti-malware program is produced.
 It is a type of program that fights against malware.
 It secures the computer and files against every kind of malware.

 According to a research institute of IT security, they receive around 350,000 malware reports every day.
 This is not a small figure.
 But the anti-malware program can easily protect the computer from such kind of malware.